vijaymuralidhara/Interview-Coding/README.md

 ### Usage
 1. After executing the program, you will be greeted by a new popup window titled 'Mustang-Bronco GUI'.
 2. Enter an integer in the text box and click the 'Run' button below to run the program.
-* The entered integer must be a valid integer which has no trailing decimal point *For example, '5.0' is not a valid integer, instead simply enter '5'*
+* The entered integer must be a valid integer which has no trailing decimal point or letters. *For example, '5.0' is not a valid integer, instead simply enter '5'*
 3. The program will output a result that follows the algorithm described in the program description above.
 4. To exit out of the program, simply close the program window.